Projection Inference for set-identified SVARs: Calibrated Projection for a Robust Bayesian

 The projection approach generates \emph{conservative} regions for both a frequentist and a robust Bayesian.
 For a frequentist, the large-sample coverage may be strictly above the desired confidence level.
 For a robust Bayesian, the asymptotic robust credibility of the nominal $1-\alpha$ projection region may be strictly above $1-\alpha$.

 This section applies the approach in \cite{Kaido_Molinari_Stoye:2014} to eliminate the excess of robust Bayesian credibility in a computationally tractable way.
-We focus on calibrating the robust credibility of our projection region to be exactly equal to $1-\alpha$ (either in a finite sample for a given prior on $\mu$, or in large samples for a large class of priors on $\mu$).\footnote{We also discuss the calibration of projection in SVARs from the frequentist perspective (see Appendix \ref{section:Freqcalib}).
-We argue that the computational feasibility of the frequentist calibration might be compromised when $\mu$ is of large dimension.}
+We focus on calibrating the robust credibility of our projection region to be exactly equal to $1-\alpha$ (either in a finite sample for a given prior on $\mu$, or in large samples for a large class of priors on $\mu$).

-Given a vector $\Lambda^{H}= \{\lambda_{k_h,i_h,j_h}\}_{h=1}^{H}$ of structural coefficients of interest and its corresponding nominal $1-\alpha$ projection region, the calibration exercise is based on the following result: \begin{result} (\textbf{Calibration of Robust Credibility}) Let $P^*_{\mu}$ denote a prior for the reduced-form parameters.
+Given a vector $\Lambda^{H}= \{\lambda_{k_h,i_h,j_h}\}_{h=1}^{H}$ of structural coefficients of interest and its corresponding nominal $1-\alpha$ projection region, the calibration exercise is based on the following result: \begin{theorem}[{Calibration of Robust Credibility}] Let $P^*_{\mu}$ denote a prior for the reduced-form parameters.
 Suppose there is a nominal level $1-\alpha^*(Y_1, \ldots ,Y_T)$ such that for every data realization:

 equals $1-\alpha$.
 Then, for every data realization: